guildai/guild.ai/pages/reference/design.md

 <!-- TODO

-- Section ellaborating on lifecycle of Guild - using it as soon as a project is started.
+- Section elaborating on lifecycle of Guild - using it as soon as a project is started.

 -->